amdigital-co-uk/docs-playbook/docs/Ways-of-Working/AMPFlow/AMPFlow-Terminology.md

 The toolkit provides flexibility in how a problem is solved, leading to a more open system.

 Note: here “tool” does not refer to a software tool or service, often also referred to as tools or tooling.
 The mechanisms within the Delivery System toolkit may leverage software and describe how it is used.

+## Minimum Viable Guardrails

+Minimum Viable Guardrails (or MVG's) is a term used to describe the foundational controls of the AMPFlow system.
+It's core functions is to provide a foundational framework that balances standardisation, adaptability and autonomy.

+The purpose of MVG's is to promote lean practices by enabling delivery teams to start with just the minimum